manyworldss/manyworldss/README.md

 ### Things I've Built

 - **Celio** — a multilingual emergency card app for people with celiac disease.
 Made for travelers like me who are tired of language gaps putting their health at risk.
-- **Wazzle (Startup)** — helped improve the product by talking to users, designing UI elements in Figma, and pushing code that made their feedback real.
 - **Greenville County** — built internal tools and support systems to help new employees actually feel supported when they joined.

 ---